Home

 While winter 2007-2008 was certainly one for the record books, surviving any Canadian winter poses many challenges.

-There are snow scenes like this
+There are snow scenes like this:

-this panorama picture shows a snowy Quebec city neighborhood
+this panorama picture shows a snowy Quebec city neighborhood This panorama picture shows a snowy Quebec city neighborhood

 hydro towers collapsed under the weight of freezing rain during the ice storm.